dhammack/DSB2017/README.md

 This is my contribution to the 2017 NDSB 2nd place team solution.
 The other half is located here https://github.com/juliandewit/kaggle_ndsb2017

+For documentation and technical details, see the file here: https://github.com/dhammack/DSB2017/blob/master/dsb_2017_daniel_hammack.pdf.

 scoring_code: location of code which replicates the submission for stage 2 of the competition.
 Trained models will eventually go here once I have checked that it is OK to upload them.
 You will not be able to run this code until the models have been uploaded.

 training_code: location of the code to rebuild the models required for scoring my part of the solution.